cspeterson/splatmoji/README.md

 ## Xdotool config (auto-typing)

-You can alter the arguments send to xdotool for typing out your selection.
+You can alter the arguments sent to xdotool for typing out your selection.

 For options, check the xdotool manpage.
 ```ini